-Huaraz is one of the most popular places in Peru and is often referred to as the hiking capital of the country.
+Huaraz is one of the most popular places in Peru.
+It is often referred to as the hiking capital of the country due to its many amazing hikes.
 This means there are multiple bus options for you.
-Buses in Peru, from my experience, are really good and cheap.
+Buses in Peru, from my experience, are excellent and cheap.
 Below I will go over how to get there from a couple of popular areas in the country.

 Lima to Huaraz

 There are many different bus companies in Lima that will take you to Huaraz.
 Also, there isn’t a central bus station.
 Most buses have their own bus terminal.
 The most cost-effective way to use these buses is to buy a night bus.
 Below are some tips for getting to Huaraz from Lima.